-Most often than not, audio is often overlooked as part of a gaming PC upgrade.
+More often than not, audio is often overlooked as part of a gaming PC upgrade.
 Players usually make do with what they have, which usually means a cheap, low-quality headset that doesn’t do justice to the game’s sound design.
-In this guide, we will help you decide on the best gaming headset.
+This guide will help you decide on the best gaming headset.

 Up your gaming skills